SAP/spartacus-docs/_pages/contributing/git-flow-and-releases.md

 - cherry pick commit with the fix from `develop` branch
 - create PR and merge `feature/GH-xxxx-maintenance` into maintenance branch

-## Release process
+## Release schedule

-TODO - document when we can release (what needs to be finished), steps to do before release, how to ensure quality of the release
+Currently we don't have scheduled releases.
+Product owner or team decides when is a good time to release a new version.

+Terms we currently use that are misleading:

+- feature freeze - describes moment when we completed all features for new minor/major release (means that we want to release `rc` very soon, but still needs to fix some bugs)
+- code freeze - describes moment when you should stop committing code (that is not needed with our flow, because we can always cut release/maintenance branch and keep committing)

+Replacements for those terms:

+- feature freeze -> new maintenance branch and release new `rc` - first RC can be buggy, that's the point of RC
+- code freeze -> create new release branch - don't block main development/maintenance branch ever (don't need to bother developers with these details, because our flow supports concurrent work on these branches and releasing another version).

 ## Release steps

-You can use following checklist for your release github issue to avoid mistakes during release
+You can use following checklist for your release github issue to avoid mistakes during release (first part can be delegated to QA engineers - first 7 points)

 - [ ] validate that every merged ticket was tested (nothing should be left in QA column, exceptions - ticket marked as `not-blocking-release`)
 - [ ] for new minors/RC create maintenance branch e.g. `release/1.5.x`